orcc/orcc/eclipse/plugins/net.sf.orcc.backends/runtime/TTA/INSTRUCTIONS.md

 The TTA backend implements a full co-synthesis flow to execute an RVC-CAL application on a highly configurable embedded multi-core platform based on [Transport-Trigger Architecture](http://en.wikipedia.org/wiki/Transport_triggered_architecture).

+The TTA backend being highly experimental, you may need to update Orcc to its last development revision.
+To do so, use the [nightly update site](http://orcc.sourceforge.net/nightly/).

 ## Start with Orcc

 We assume that you have already [installed Orcc](http://orcc.sourceforge.net/getting-started/install-orcc/).
 Since this co-synthesis flow is quite complex to use, we recommend you to start by familiarize yourself to Orcc with the following tutorials: